Sydney-Informatics-Hub/training.artemis.python/_episodes/01-intro.md

 <br>
 # What does *parallel* mean?
+Seperate workers or processes acting in an independent or semi-dependent manner.
+Independent processes ship data, program files and libraries to an isloated ecosystem where computation is performed Communication between workers can be achieved.
+Contrastingly there are also shared memory set ups where multiple computational resources are pooled together to work on the same data.

-Seperate workers or processes exchanging information and data.
-You could classify different parallel workflows into different categories, which can make you think about how to write your code and what approaches to take.
+Generally speaking parallel workflows fit different categories, which can make you think about how to write your code and what approaches to take.

 ### Embarrassingly parallel:
-Requires no communication between processors
+Requires no communication between processors.
+Utilise shared memory spaces.

 * running same algorithm for a range of input parameters
 * rendering video frames in computer animation
-* proof-of-work systems used in cryptocurrency
+* Open MP implementations.

 ### Coarse/Fine-grained parallel:
 Requires occasional or frequent communication between processors

+* Course uses a small number of processes on large data.
+* Fine grain uses a large number of small processes with very little communication.
+Improves computational bound problems.
+* MPI implementations.
-* finite difference time-stepping on parallel grid
+* Some examples are finite difference time-stepping on parallel grid, finite element methods.

-* domain decomposition modeling for finite element method
+In this course there are ways to implement paralellism on a low level.
+However, open source software has ***evolved*** dramatically over the last few years allowing more ***high level implementations and concise 'pythonic' syntax*** that wraps around low level tools.
+The focus on this course is to use these modern high level implementations on Artemis.

 Let's get started with some examples....